freespek/solarkraft/doc/case-studies/timelock/README.md

 1. If any of `MustFail_i` conditions fire, check that method invocation reverts (otherwise, issue a warning / revert if configured to do so)
 2. If none of `MustFail_i` conditions fired, but method invocation reverted, issue a warning (incomplete spec)
-3. If none of  `MustFail_i` fired, and one of `MustSucceed_i` conditions fired, check that method invocation succeeds (otherwise, issue a warning)
+3. If none of  `MustFail_i` fired, and one of `MustPass_i` conditions fired, check that method invocation succeeds (otherwise, issue a warning)
-3. If none of  `MustFail_i` fired, and none of `MustSucceed_i` conditions fired, but method invocation succeeded, issue a warning of an incomplete spec (or revert if configured to do so)
+3. If none of  `MustFail_i` fired, and none of `MustPass_i` conditions fired, but method invocation succeeded, issue a warning of an incomplete spec (or revert if configured to do so)
-4. If method invocation succeeds, check that all of `MustAchieve_i` conditions hold on the pre- and post-states of the method invocation (otherwise, issue a warning / revert if configured to do so)
+4. If method invocation succeeds, check that all of `MustHold_i` conditions hold on the pre- and post-states of the method invocation (otherwise, issue a warning / revert if configured to do so)

-Notice that above we apply _or_ as default connector for preconditions (`MustFail_i` / `MustSucceed_i`), and we apply _and_ as default connector for effects (`MustAchieve_i`).
+Notice that above we apply _or_ as default connector for preconditions (`MustFail_i` / `MustPass_i`), and we apply _and_ as default connector for effects (`MustHold_i`).
 Thus, you may split preconditions/effects into separate predicates at your convenience, thus avoiding complicated logical structure inside predicates themselves.

 Now, is the approach described above enough to achieve the goals (safety, liveness, completeness) stated above?
 Think about it for a sec, before clicking on the our answer below.